-67. The target beneficiaries of the AIP-PRISMA program will most likely fall under the micro enterprise category of the Bank Indonesia UMKM regulation.
+68. The target beneficiaries of the AIP-PRISMA program will most likely fall under the micro enterprise category of the Bank Indonesia UMKM regulation.
 However since Banks are not specifically required to lend to agriculture sector under this regulation, it remains to be seen whether banks will increase their portfolio in agriculture or choose other sectors such as trading that are usually perceived to be less risky by banks.

-68. Warehouse Receipts.
+69. Warehouse Receipts.
 To support access to credit for farmers and farmer groups, Indonesia introduced the Law No. 9 of 2006 on Warehouse Receipt System.
-The Law is then followed by the issuance of the Government Regulation No. 36 of 2007.
-To encourage the use of Warehouse Receipt System, then the government via Minister of Finance introduced the Ministry Regulation No. 171/PMK.05/2009 on Warehouse Receipt Subsidy Scheme.
-The subsidy will cover cost of warehouse receipt.
-Eligible borrowers are Farmers, Farmers Group, Joint Farmers and Cooperatives.
-For banks, maximum interest is 5% above maximum interest rate payable set by Indonesia Deposit Insurance (LPS) and eligible debtors pay only 6%/pa.
+The Law is then followed by the issuance of Government Regulation No. 36 of 2007.
+To encourage the use of Warehouse Receipt System, the Ministry of Finance introduced the Ministry Regulation No. 171/PMK.05/2009 on Warehouse Receipt Subsidy Scheme.
+The subsidy will cover the cost of warehouse receipts.
+Eligible borrowers include farmers, farmers group, joint farmers and cooperatives.
+For banks, the maximum interest is 5% above the maximum interest rate payable set by the Indonesia Deposit Insurance (LPS) and eligible debtors pay only 6% annually.

-69. For warehouse receipt, the usage of warehouse receipt by smallholder farmers is also not very encouraging.
-Despite the interest rate cost subsidy given by government (around half of the commercial rate are shouldered by the government) smallholder farmers still unable to take advantage of using warehouse receipt to provide financing for them.
-Some of the reasons for that are:
+70. The usage of warehouse receipts by smallholder farmers is not very encouraging.
+Despite the interest rate cost subsidy given by government (around half of the commercial rate is shouldered by the government), smallholder farmers are still unable to take advantage of using warehouse receipts to provide financing for them.
+Some of the reasons for this are:

-- The cost for accessing warehouse receipt is still considered too high (insurance cost, processing cost, transportation cost, registration cost, etc) - Smallholder farmers do not have the economy of scale to access warehouse receipts - The quality of the commodities often do not meet the standard required by the warehouse management (The commodities must meet Indonesian National Standard / SNI)
+- The cost for accessing warehouse receipts is still considered too high (insurance cost, processing cost, transportation cost, registration cost, etc.). - Smallholder farmers do not have the economies of scale to access warehouse receipts. - The quality of the commodities often does not meet the standards required by the warehouse management (e.g. commodities must meet the Indonesian National Standard / SNI to allow trading in large domestic or especially at export markets).